 If you consider that most of us go on vacation to take a break and feel better, a good workout will always help your day improve.

-For the wedding we stayed at the Tropicana, which for a budget hotel on the strip was pretty nice.
+For the wedding, we stayed at the Tropicana, which was pretty nice for a budget hotel on the Strip.
 The gym, however, was not the most desirable place for a workout.
 It was essentially a hallway with several pieces of equipment arranged at seeming randomness throughout.
-While it wasn’t super crowded (maybe four people on some treadmills or stationary bikes and three others by the weight rack) you couldn’t move around with bumping into something or someone.
+While it wasn’t super crowded (maybe four people on some treadmills or stationary bikes and three others by the weight rack), you couldn’t move around without bumping into something or someone.

 Now, this might sound strange coming from me since you’ve all known me to be a personal trainer for so long, but I felt insecure as I began my warm-up there.
 Perhaps it was the small, awkward space, or the fact that I was rehabbing a shoulder injury I suffered in a jiu jitsu tournament, or perhaps it was the fact the area was foreign to me.

 Whatever the reason, as I was warming up, I felt like people were watching or judging me.

 It might be strange for a trainer to admit this since there’s a good chance I had more experience than everyone in that room.
 In addition, I meet almost daily with people who feel skittish about starting a fitness program and help them work through this anxiety—but I felt similarly in front of these three strangers!

 Nevertheless, I persisted, and as my workout progressed, I got the chance to interact with some of the other people working out.
 They all ended up be extremely friendly, and one of them was very encouraging, commenting on how we’d all “still get the job done” despite the small space.

 I found it interesting how insecure I was at the beginning of the workout contrasted with how I grew more comfortable with the space, and those strangers who were super friendly and willing to share with me.